pubware/pubware/README.md

 ## Plugins

-Plugins extend the functionality of packpub and can be tailored to any project.
+Plugins extend the functionality of pubware and can be tailored to any project.
 Plugins are defined in the configuration file as either `internal` or `external`.
-The `internal` plugins come pre-bundled with packpub, such as the `npm` and `git` plugins.
+The `internal` plugins come pre-bundled with pubware, such as the `npm` and `git` plugins.
 The `external` plugins represent the additional project-based plugins.

 ### Internal